Updated Oct 15,2024

 Both "JPEG" and "JPG" mean the same file format, thus you may use either one interchangeably.
 One distinctive and useful aspect of the JPG format is the progressive mode.
 The baseline mode is usually used while creating JPG images.
 Reading in baseline mode is like turning the pages of a book: you begin at the top and work your way down, line by line.
 But in progressive mode, the picture loads in stages, with a lower-resolution version shown first and then an even higher-resolution version until the full-resolution version is seen.

-This makes it possible for web pages to display images more quickly at first, with details improving as the image loads.
+This makes it possible for website landing pages to display images more quickly at first, with details improving as the image loads.

 Best For: Rectangular Images